AI Search & Discovery Terms Glossary

 LLMO (Large Language Model Optimization)

-Large Language Model Optimization (LLMO) is the practice of optimizing content so large language models can better understand, retrieve, and reference information accurately.
+LLMO is the practice of optimising your content so large language models can better understand, retrieve, and accurately reference your information in their responses.

 Semantic Search